ringo/ringojs.org/site/index.md

 <span class="large">[Download the final Ringo 0.8 release](/downloads)!</span>

 Our primary goal is to build a stable, high-performance runtime for server-side use.
-The following code is all you need to create a simpe web server:
+The following code is all you need to create a simpe web app:

     exports.app = function(req) {
         return {